Post Bank (Russia): Sanctions

+December 22, 2015: United States imposed additional sanctions on VTB Bank and its subsidiaries.
+In November 2023 the Post Bank was sanctioned by the U.S. Department of the Treasury’s Office of Foreign Assets Control (OFAC) under E.O.
+14024 for operating or having operated in the financial services sector of the Russian Federation economy.

+March 15, 2017: Ukraine imposed sanctions against VTB Bank and subsidiaries because of the ongoing Russian interference in Ukraine.

 Shareholders

 As of January 28, 2016, its only two shareholders were VTB24 (Russian: ВТБ 24) 50% plus one share and Russian Post (Russian: Почта России, Pochta Rossii) 50% minus one share.

 In December 2017, VTB sold two shares in Post Bank (~0,000012%) to its president, Dmitry Rudenko, formally reducing its stake below 50% to protect the subsidiary bank from sanctions.

 In September 2021, before Rudenko stepped down as president of Postbank, VTB regained control.
 VTB management at that moment considered that the risk of sanctions had decreased.

 In February 2022, VTB again sold two shares of Post Bank to its president, this time to Alexander Pakhomov.
 Now both majority shareholders have less than 50 percent of the shares.

 MultiCard

 From December 2017 to October 2021, Post-Bank owned a majority stake of a 74.7% in the limited liability company Multicard, MultiCard, or MultiKarta (Russian: МультиКарта) "Multicard" represents a wide range of high-tech services for companies of the banking industry: processing and personalization of plastic cards of all major international payment systems, ATM network service, cross-selling in online channels, geolocation, and many other solutions.
 Currently, the company owned by T1 Group and provides services to more than 60 Russian and foreign banks.